Pelvic floor problems can occur when the pelvic floor muscles are stretched, weakened or too tight.

-Watch this video to help find your pelvic floor muscles:
+Watch the video above to help find your pelvic floor muscles.

 Finding the pelvic floor muscles can be difficult and it does take practice to squeeze the right muscles in the right way.
 If you don't feel a distinct 'squeeze and lift' of your pelvic floor muscles, ask for help from a Nurse Continence Specialist or a Women's, Men's and Pelvic Health Physiotherapist.

 How to do pelvic floor muscle exercise